Rohit-Agarwal-Khitchdee/EngagementManager/README.md

   You're back at the app's start-screen.

 4. Inside Modal -- Modes of Operation and User Intents
-   - Modal has been designed in such a way that for the most part
+   - The Modal GUI toolkit has been designed in such a way that for the most part
     the developer does not need to have anything to do with it's operational context
-    in this case wxWidgets.
+    in this case the wxWidgets WIMP GUI.
-    The UI design of a Modal app is purely using modal constructs
+    The GUI design of a Modal app is purely using modal constructs
     namely the mode of operation and the user intent handler.
     A modal app developer is concerned with Modal Init and Exit,
     their app's data and the primary mode of operation they design.